Beginner’s Guide to Green Tea

 Dragonwell Green Tea

 This is also known as Longjing tea.
 It is produced mostly by hand and has a distinctive flavor.
-The tea leaves are narrow and flat which produce a soothing aroma.
+The tea leaves are narrow and flat which produces a soothing aroma.

 Gunpowder Green Tea